Facebook IPO mishandling hurt investor confidence: TD Ameritrade

-NEW YORK The mishandling of Facebook's initial public offering in May has rattled the confidence of retail investors, who were already leery of financial markets following a string of crises over the past several years, Fred Tomczyk, chief executive of TD Ameritrade, said on Thursday.
+NEW YORK The mishandling of Facebook's (FB.O) initial public offering in May has rattled the confidence of retail investors, who were already leery of financial markets following a string of crises over the past several years, Fred Tomczyk, chief executive of TD Ameritrade AMTD.N, said on Thursday.

 In early trading on Thursday, shares were down 0.8 percent at $26.56, significantly lower than its $38 a share IPO pricing and the $42 it opened at on its debut trading day.
 The steep drop in the company's share price has triggered questions over its lofty IPO pricing.